-To be eligible for TWIA coverage, Texas law requires buildings to meet applicable windstorm codes as evidenced by a Certificate of Compliance (WPI-8 or WPI-8-C).
-The Texas Department of Insurance (TDI) administers the Windstorm Inspection Program and issues Certificates of Compliance (WPI-8) for ongoing improvements.
-Legislation passed in 2015 authorized TWIA to issue Certificates of Compliance (WPI-8-C) for completed improvements on and after January 1, 2017.
+To be eligible for TWIA coverage, Texas law requires buildings to meet applicable windstorm codes as evidenced by a Certificate of Compliance (WPI-8, WPI-8-E, or WPI-8-C).
+The Texas Department of Insurance (TDI) administers the Windstorm Inspection Program and issues all Certificates of Compliance (WPI-8 and WPI-8-E).
+Legislation passed in 2015 authorized TWIA to issue Certificates of Compliance (WPI-8-C) for completed improvements starting January 1, 2017.
+Legislation passed in 2019 transferred this responsibility TDI beginning June 1, 2020.
+WPI-8-Cs issued by TWIA remain valid.